Saint Dragon: Gameplay

 In Saint Dragon, the player controls the cyborg Saint Dragon, who has rebelled against the tyrannical Monster Cyborg army.
 Saint Dragon is initially armed with plasma bolts and a fiery breath.
 By collecting tokens, the dragon's firepower can be upgraded with pulse torpedoes, a laser, bouncing bombs, ring lasers or a turret.
 Other tokens can upgrade the dragon's speed, weapon power, or initiate a "hyper" mode which endows maximum firepower and invulnerability.
 In addition, the dragon has an armoured tail which follows the player's movement, allowing it to be used as a defensive shield.

-There are five levels, each culminating in a battle with a large end-of-level guardian.
+There are six levels, each culminating in a battle with a large end-of-level guardian.

 Ports

 Ports were developed for home computers by Storm Entertainment, a software development team for The Sales Curve (Silkworm, The Ninja Warriors), who were affiliated with Accolade.
 The conversion project was managed by Dan Marchant, with programming by Andrew Taylor, music by Tony Williams, and graphics by Sean McClure.
 Before working on the ZX Spectrum conversion, Taylor spent two weeks reading reviews of other scrolling games and studied videos of the arcade board gameplay.
 During development, Taylor wanted to achieve smooth scrolling, rather than the by-character-block movement in R-Type, without sacrificing speed.
 A method called "pre-shifts" was eventually used, in which several versions of a sprite are held in memory, each in a slightly different position, then cycled through to give the appearance of smooth movement.
 This used up more memory, so he restricted the game to the 128K models of Spectrum.
 The larger sprites, such as the leaping Puma, were handled by dividing them into strips of separate but co-ordinated entities.
+None of the ports of the game developed by Storm Entertainment include the fifth level of the arcade version.